 Provide fast-draining but moisture-retentive soil conditioned with plenty of organic matter such as peat moss or ground bark.
 Plant gardenias high (like azaleas and rhododendrons) and avoid crowding from other plants and competing roots.
 To help suppress weeds, mulch plants instead of cultivating around them.

-True miniature gardenia, sometimes offered as G. a.
-'Prostrata'.
-Grows 6– 12 in. high and 2–3 ft. wide, with inch-long dark green leaves and many inch-wide double flowers, mainly in early summer.
-Good small-scale edging, ground cover, container plant.
+True miniature gardenia.
+Grows to 6–12 in. high and 2–3 ft. wide, with inch-long dark green leaves and many inch-wide double flowers, mainly in early summer.
+Good small-scale edging, groundcover, or container plant.

 Grows to 5 ft. tall and wide, with small, silvery leaves and deep purple flowers.
 ‘Silver Cloud&...